Turborepo npm workspaces vite react module resolution error resolved

 The second way is to use an alias for

-within the workspace.
+vitewithin the workspace.
 You can do this with the below command

 npm i my-vite@npm:vite -P

-The flipside is that, I need to reference the vite
+The flipside is that, I need to reference the vite package as my-vite within the code.

 import { defineConfig } from "my-vite";